tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 ### 1.2.6 Rights and Responsibilities of the Cardholder:

-+ Cardholders may terminate the relevant credit or charge card agreement if they do not agree to any amendment, change or modification by notifying the card issuer of their desire to terminate the credit or charge card agreement within 14 calendar days after their receipt through a guaranteed mean. and after paying the outstanding amount in the card account.
++ Cardholders may terminate the relevant credit or charge card agreement if they do not agree to any amendment, change or modification by notifying the card issuer of their desire to terminate the credit or charge card agreement within 14 calendar days after their receipt through a guaranteed mean and after paying the outstanding amount in the card account.
 + The cardholder is required to keep the card issuer’s records updated with their latest address and to immediately notify the card issuer, through any reliable mean of communication, of any change in their contact details.
 + A card issuer may allow its cardholder to process a cash advance using their credit or charge cards up to a maximum of 30% of their credit limit.
 ATM cash withdrawals are subject to limits that pertain in the jurisdiction where the cardholder is making the cash withdrawal.
 + The cardholder has the right to, within 10 days of receiving a credit or charge card, cancel it free of change and the card issuer will not claim any fee unless the cardholder has activated the card by any possible means, such as calling the free phone or internet service and requesting the activation of the card.
 + Card issuers must regularly issue to cardholders regular SMS, email and other electronic communication awareness messages regarding paying the outstanding amount in time.
 + A card issuer should emphasize to merchant customers that they cannot pass on or impose any additional fees or charges when cardholders use a credit or charge card in their stores.
 + Card issuers must issue an SMS message to cardholders advising when a debit or credit transaction has been processed on the account of the card.
-+ Card issuers are prohibited from increasing the term cost on an existing outstanding bal -ance as a result of delinquency or default.
++ Card issuers are prohibited from increasing the term cost on an existing outstanding balance as a result of delinquency or default.
 + Late payment fees must not exceed SAR 100, provided that the amount of the late payment fee cannot exceed the outstanding amount.
 + A card issuer must inform cardholders about outstanding transactions and request payment within a maximum of 90 days from the original date of the transaction.
 After that, the card issuers can only debit a cardholder’s account for payment after obtaining documented approval from the cardholder.
 + A card issuer is required to implement a clearly defined Code of Conduct for employees engaged in cards business and must obtain their acknowledgement of receipt.